ewjay/fapiwiki/FAPI_Meeting_Notes_2023-01-11_Atlantic.rst

 CIBA
 --------
-* Dave will investigate possibility of making it compatible with FAPI 1 and 2
+* Dave will investigate the possibility of making it compatible with FAPI 1 and 2
 * A joint call with Modrna WG is being planned.
+Tracked as issue #559 - Co-ordinate a joint call with Modrna WG on claims parameter for CIBA

 Implementation and Deployment Advice
 ----------------------------------------------